Jorge Martin, Marc Marquez and Francesco Bagnaia racing for the win at Philip Island

 How 2024 MotoGP’s thrilling title fight is set to go to the wire

 The 2024 MotoGP season is nearing its conclusion, with the 20-round campaign set to reach a thrilling crescendo at the traditional finale in Valencia.
-There’s been a sense of déjà vu about this year’s title battle, with reigning champ Pecco Bagnaia facing off against Jorge Martin, but how is the picture shaping up with three rounds to spare?
+There’s been a sense of déjà vu about this year’s title battle, with reigning champ Pecco Bagnaia facing off against Jorge Martin, but how is the picture shaping up with two rounds to spare?

 2023 flashbacks